flash62au/WiTcontroller/README.md

     * **NCE WiFiTrax**
     * and others

     Note that there seems to be an issue with the **YaMoRC Command Station** that I am still working on.
+See the notes for the DEFAULT_HEARTBEAT_PERIOD define below.

 ---